Lower bound for the T count via unitary stabilizer nullity: Applications

 \section{Applications}

-Interestingly, by the properties in section \ref{sec:basic}, especially the sub-additivity under composition, we can use $v(\cdot)$ to give a lower bound for the T-count.
+Interestingly, by the properties in section \ref{sec:basic}, especially the subadditivity under composition, we can use $v(\cdot)$ to give a lower bound for the $T$ count.
 In section \ref{sec:llt}, we prove this connection.
-In section \ref{sec:compsu} we compare the lower bound for T-count obtained by the state and the unitary stabilizer nullity, and prove that the unitary stabilizer nullity never performs worse than the state stabilizer nullity.
+In section \ref{sec:compsu} we compare the lower bound for $T$ count obtained by the state- and the unitary-stabilizer nullity, and prove that the unitary-stabilizer nullity never performs worse than the state-stabilizer nullity.
 We also prove that for diagonal unitary, the two lower bounds coincide.
-Finally, in section \ref{sec:expli}, we give an $n$-qubit unitary family which has unitary stabilizer nullity $2n$.
-This circuit family gives an example where the lower bound obtained by the unitary stabilizer nullity strictly outperforms the state stabilizer nullity by a factor of $2$.
-Furthermore, in section \ref{sec:aux_better}, we connect the unitary stabilizer nullity and the state stabilizer nullity with auxiliary systems, showing that adding auxiliary systems and choosing proper stabilizer states can strictly improving the lower bound obtained by the state stabilizer nullity.
+Finally, in section \ref{sec:expli}, we give an $n$-qubit unitary family which has unitary-stabilizer nullity $2n$.
+This circuit family gives an example where the lower bound obtained by the unitary-stabilizer nullity strictly outperforms the state-stabilizer nullity by a factor of $2$.
+Furthermore, in section \ref{sec:aux_better}, we connect the unitary-stabilizer nullity and the state-stabilizer nullity with auxiliary systems, showing that adding auxiliary systems and choosing proper stabilizer states can strictly \diff{improve} the lower bound obtained by the state-stabilizer nullity.